franceslinyc/franceslinyc.github.io/whatelse.markdown

 permalink: /whatelse/
 ---

-<p align="justify"> When I am not musing on math or stats or programming in R, I enjoy playing beach volleyball, skiing, traveling, being outdoors, and watching thriller and dark comedy films/TV series on Netflix. </p>
+<p align="justify"> When I am not musing on math or stats or programming in R, I enjoy skiing, traveling, being outdoors, and watching thriller and dark comedy films/TV series on Netflix. </p>

+<p align="justify"> My next destination for travel: Iceland </p>

 <br>
 <br>